 You can choose to learn on your own, or create or join a learning community to support each other in your learning.

-Join a supported online PLC to complete the “Learning Targets to Establish Success Criteria and Engage Students” micro-credential.
-This micro-credential will help educators to meaningfully use learning targets with students to provide a clear understanding of what students are learning.
+Join a supported online PLC to complete the “Classroom-Embedded Performance Assessment”.
+This micro-credential will help educators to meaningfully use performance assessments with students and use the results to inform teaching and learning.
 This online PLC is appropriate for K-12 classroom teachers, educational assistants providing direct student support, and community college faculty.

-Participants will engage online from March 4-May 3, 2019 with the goal of submitting evidence to earn a micro-credential digital badge.
-All PLC participants will receive PDUs for the PLC and additional PDUs upon successfully demonstrating competency in the micro-credential.
+Participants will engage online from April 22-June 7, 2019 with the goal of submitting evidence to earn a micro-credential digital badge.
+The first 15 members who register can earn 1 graduate credit from Western Oregon University at no additional cost.
+All PLC participants will receive PDUs for the PLC and additional PDUs upon successfully demonstrating competency in the micro-credential, which can be used to renew a TSPC license.

 Register here!
 Once registered, you will receive an email from ObaVerse, OEA’s online learning system with account log-in instructions.
 Additionally, participants will need to create an account on NEA’s micro-credential certification bank.